lsst-sqre/sqr-063/index.rst

 This means that FastAPI cannot automatically impose restrictions on allowable values for parameters and automatically generate error messages.
 Parameters have to be recovered from a case-canonicalized copy of the query parameters and all the normally-automatic verification of required parameters, valid parameter names, and valid parameter values has to be tediously reimplemented manually, solely because of this requirement.

-Implementing and testing this case-insensitivity added around 10% to the cost to the implementation.
+Implementing and testing this case-insensitivity added noticeably to the cost to the implementation.
-Worse, it resulted in code that was harder to understand, debug, and maintain, and made the generated OpenAPI documentation less accurate and useful.
+Worse, it resulted in code that was harder to understand, debug, and maintain; made the implementation work more tedious and irritating; and made the generated OpenAPI documentation less accurate and useful.

 XML
 ---